hoprnet/hoprnet/README.md

 ```

 The demo will
-- compile the contracts in `contracts/`
+- compile the contracts in `contracts/` and deploy them to a local Ganache-core instance
 - generate four key pairs
 - create four test nodes and equip them with the previously generated key pairs
 - start all four nodes such that they listen on some port on your machine